Questions to Consider:

-Our client, a leader in technologically advanced and intelligent solutions for the global aerospace and defense industry, was challenged to improve the accuracy of their demand forecasts.
-Constant fluctuations caused the clients team, and our team, to operate in a reactive mode more frequently than either team desired.
+Our client, a leader in technologically advanced and intelligent solutions for the global aerospace and defense industry, was challenged to improve the accuracy of their supply chain demand forecasts.
+Constant fluctuations caused the client’s team, and our team, to operate in a reactive mode more frequently than either team desired.
 Caught in a reactionary mode, both teams focused on transactional requirements and ended up with a component build schedule that was inefficient and unpredictable.

 Our Client Now Sees 98% On-Time Deliveries

 Nortech’s account team partnered with the client to assess the root cause of the issue and map a more effective path forward.
-The inefficiencies of constantly shifting the production build schedule to address fluctuating requirements was traced to outdated information in the client’s MRP [materials requirement planning] software.
+The inefficiencies of constantly shifting the production build schedule to address fluctuating supply chain demand requirements were traced to outdated information in the client’s MRP [materials requirement planning] software.
 The MRP contained outdated and obsolete data regarding component availability and lead times for multiple suppliers.
-Forecasts which were based on the outdated lead times were inevitably skewed and would prove inaccurate time and again.
+Forecasts which were based on outdated lead times were inevitably skewed and would prove inaccurate time and again.
 Yet, maintaining and updating the ever-changing lead times from the client’s hundreds of suppliers was an onerous task.

 With careful analysis of a long history of usage, plus forward-looking expectations of demand, the teams were able to set up a process to build components based on a reliable forecast AND to put processes in place to safeguard against fluctuations.
-These processes included a stocking program to keep inventory on-hand for swings in demand.
+These processes included a stocking program to keep inventory on hand for swings in demand.

 Some Fluctuations Will Happen: Have a Process in Place to Ship Product On-Time